 top of page

 How do you hire qualified international teachers?
 And is your school qualified to host them?
-Where do you start and how to start?
+Where do you start, and how do you start?

 International Teacher

-But what is the difference, and how do you know if your school is qualified?
+But what is the difference, and how do you know if your school qualifies?

 Sponsorship

-The J-1 visa requires a designated sponsor of the U.S. Department of State Exchange Visitor Program.
+The J-1 visa requires a designated U.S. Department of State's Exchange Visitor Program sponsor.
 These organizations are responsible for screening and selecting eligible foreign participants, issuing the required Certificate of Eligibility (Form DS-2019), providing pre-arrival information, monitoring participants' progress, and offering support throughout their stay.

 The H-1B visa is employer-sponsored, meaning the school must file a petition on behalf of the foreign teacher.
 This employer-sponsored nature of the H-1B visa helps to regulate the influx of skilled foreign professionals while ensuring that U.S. employers have access to the global talent pool to fill specialized roles.